 For the Exercise

 With a dog comes plenty of opportunities to walk, run and play together as a family.
 Depending on your schedule (and your mood), you could venture outdoors with the entire family unit.
 The littlest one can be snug in a stroller while the older siblings can take turns holding the dog’s leash and everyone can benefit from the fresh air.

 For the Lessons in Responsibility

 When your child takes care of a pet – feeds, waters, exercises, cleans, etc. – he learns how important it is to care for something other than himself.
 He’ll learn what happens when he forgets a feeding and what happens when he pours his heart into caring for his animal friend.
 This is a good practice for tougher life lessons and responsibility challenges.

 For the Boost

 Feeling down or low-energy?
 Hanging out with a pet – be it an energetic dog, a mysterious iguana or an inquisitive mouse — can instantly boost your mood.
 Focusing on another creature can help you to forget about your worries.

 For the Sleep

-For kids who are afraid to sleep alone or who are afraid of the dark, the light of an aquarium could be the secret to a good night’s sleep, and these aquarium lights can be dimmed and programmed, allowing for a natural dimming at sunset and the reverse at sunrise or on a cold winter’s night, cuddling with a soft cat is bound to bring you sweet dreams.
+For kids who are afraid to sleep alone or who are afraid of the dark, the aquarium lights could be really beneficial for a good night’s sleep, and these aquarium lights can be dimmed and programmed, allowing for a natural dimming at sunset and the reverse at sunrise or on a cold winter’s night, cuddling with a soft cat is bound to bring you sweet dreams.